han41858/angular-ko/aio/content/guide/elements.md

 <!--
 Custom elements bootstrap themselves - they start automatically when they are added to the DOM, and are automatically destroyed when removed from the DOM.
 Once a custom element is added to the DOM for any page, it looks and behaves like any other HTML element, and does not require any special knowledge of Angular terms or usage conventions.

-- <b>Easy dynamic content in an Angular app</b>
+- <b>Easy dynamic content in an Angular application</b>

-  Transforming a component to a custom element provides an easy path to creating dynamic HTML content in your Angular app.
-HTML content that you add directly to the DOM in an Angular app is normally displayed without Angular processing, unless you define a _dynamic component_, adding your own code to connect the HTML tag to your app data, and participate in change detection.
+  Transforming a component to a custom element provides an easy path to creating dynamic HTML content in your Angular application.
+HTML content that you add directly to the DOM in an Angular application is normally displayed without Angular processing, unless you define a _dynamic component_, adding your own code to connect the HTML tag to your application data, and participate in change detection.
 With a custom element, all of that wiring is taken care of automatically.

 - <b>Content-rich applications</b>

-  If you have a content-rich app, such as the Angular app that presents this documentation, custom elements let you give your content providers sophisticated Angular functionality without requiring knowledge of Angular.
+  If you have a content-rich application, such as the Angular app that presents this documentation, custom elements let you give your content providers sophisticated Angular functionality without requiring knowledge of Angular.
 For example, an Angular guide like this one is added directly to the DOM by the Angular navigation tools, but can include special elements like `<code-snippet>` that perform complex operations.
 All you need to tell your content provider is the syntax of your custom element.
 They don't need to know anything about Angular, or anything about your component's data structures or implementation.
 -->
 Angular에서 커스텀 엘리먼트는 이 엘리먼트가 생성될 때 자동으로 변환됩니다.
 이 엘리먼트는 DOM에 추가될 때 자동으로 생성되며, DOM에서 제거될 때 자동으로 종료됩니다.